Policy: Fitness for work

 - The University aims to promote excellence in health and safety leadership and a positive culture of fitness for work through:

-- integrating health, safety and wellbeing into all aspects of our business,
+- integrating health, safety and wellbeing into all aspects of the University’s business;

-- ensuring the University’s fitness for work procedures are appropriate for the University ,
+- ensuring the University’s fitness for work procedures are reviewed regularly ;

-- ensuring confidentiality when managing fitness for work,
+- ensuring confidentiality when managing fitness for work; and

-- Executive: provide leadership to ensure communication of this policy and effective implementation.
+- Executive: provide leadership to ensure communication and effective implementation of this policy.

 - Senior Managers: support managers and supervisors in fulfilling their responsibilities and accountabilities.

 - Workers: take reasonable care for their own safety and the safety of others as well as comply with any reasonable instruction, policy or procedure of the University in relation to fitness for work.
-It is the responsibility of the worker to disclose any factors affecting their fitness for work and to accept reasonable instructions from their supervisor regarding alternative tasks.
+It is the responsibility of the individual to maintain their personal ‘fitness for work’, disclose any factors affecting their fitness for work and to accept reasonable direction from their supervisor regarding reasonable adjustments.
+Staff and contractors must not attend campus if unwell.
+If they become unwell when on an ANU campus, they shall inform their supervisor and then go home with as little personal interaction with others as possible.

 |Printable version (PDF)|